khurramnaveed4545-pixel/CS403-Database-Management-Systems/README.md

 6. **Integrity** – Rules lagaye ja sakte hain jisse data correct aur valid rahe.

 # Lecture 2 of DBMS ( Database Managment Systems )

+## Difference between Data and Information

+**Data**
+- Data is a collection of raw facts collected from any place or situation for a specific purpose.
+- By itself, data does not give clear meaning or understanding about its environment.

+**Information**
+- When we process data (using methods, rules, or calculations), it becomes useful and meaningful.
+- This meaningful form of data is called **Information**.

+### Example:
+- **Data**: Marks of students in different subjects (e.g., 75, 80, 90).
+- **Information**: A report showing the average marks and overall performance of the class.

+---

+### Further Advantages of Database Systems:

+Database systems are very much beneficent to enterprises and businesses, some of the advantages are listed below:

+- Data consistency
+- Better data security
+- Faster development of new applications
+- Economy of scale
+- Better concurrency control
+- Better backup and recovery procedures

+### Data Consistency
+- Data consistency means that whenever changes are made to data, all copies of that data should be updated in the same way.
+- This ensures that the same data item always has the same value everywhere.
+- If consistency is not maintained, problems like **loss of information** or **wrong results** may occur.
+- In databases, consistency is controlled because data is stored in a shared and managed way.

+---

+### Better Data Security
+- All application programs access data through the **DBMS**.
+- DBMS checks **which user** is performing **which action** and accessing **which part of the data**.
+- This way, DBMS provides strong **security** and ensures that only authorized people can access sensitive information.

+---

+### Faster Application Development
+- Databases allow faster development of new applications because they are designed with **future needs** in mind.
+- When building a new application:
+  - The required data may already exist in the database.
+  - If not, it can often be **derived** from existing data.
+- This means **less effort** is required for system and database design when new applications are developed.

+---

+### Economy of Scale
+- Databases store data in **one place** and allow it to be used for **many purposes**.
+- The same data does not need to be stored multiple times in different forms.
+- Example:
+  - Student data collected by the **Admission Department** can also be used for **attendance records** and **exam results**.
+- This saves **time, effort, and cost**, providing **economy of scale**.

+---

+### Better Concurrency Control
+- **Concurrency** means many users accessing the database at the same time.
+- DBMS controls this concurrency so that all operations are completed **correctly** without conflicts.
+- Example:
+  - ATMs of a bank are connected to a central database worldwide.
+  - Thousands of users withdraw money at the same time, but the database system handles all requests efficiently without delays or errors.

+---

+### Better Backup and Recovery Facility

+- Data is a very **valuable resource** for any organization.
+Losing it can cause serious damage.
+- DBMS provides excellent facilities for:
+  - **Taking backups** regularly.
+  - **Restoring data** from backups in case of data loss.

+- **Example:**
+  - If a system crashes after important transactions are made, DBMS can recover the database to a **consistent state** so that no important data is lost.

+---